Starchild

 IMMERSIVE PHOTO PORTRAITS

-In this series, the supernova becomes a maternal archetype, a cosmic entity that ideally re-embraces its progeny through projected light.
+In this project, the supernova becomes a maternal archetype, a cosmic entity that ideally embraces its offspring through the projected light.

-Starchild transforms the portrait into a meta-work of art: the subject, photographed wrapped in the projections of the “Supernova” series works, is not simply depicted, but merges with the work itself, becoming in turn a new artistic creation (subject + work).
-Through this symbiosis, the artist draws a visual bridge between the human and the cosmic, reminding us that our bodies are composed of the same elements generated in the spectacular stellar explosions called Supernovae.
+Starchild transforms the portrait into a meta-work of art: the subject, enveloped in projections from the “Supernova” series—animated using generative artificial intelligence—is not simply depicted, but merges with the work itself, becoming a new artistic creation (subject + work).
+Through this symbiosis, the artist draws a visual bridge between the human and the cosmic, reminding us that our bodies are composed of the same elements generated in the spectacular stellar explosions called supernovas.
 The portrait thus conceived transcends representation to become a celebration of a common cosmic origin.

-At its core, Starchild is also an experiment in suspended temporality.
-The cosmic projections enveloping the subject do not merely transform their physical presence—they stretch the very fabric of the moment, creating a liminal space between past and future.
-The images of supernovae, captured in their fleeting brilliance, merge with the human form in a dialogue that collapses the divide between the ephemeral and the eternal.
-In this fusion, the viewer is invited to perceive themselves as a bridge between measurable time and cosmic time, where what has long perished (the light of dead stars) lives on in our flesh and gaze.
-The work thus becomes a monument to the paradox of existence: fragile and transient, yet charged with the legacy of an infinite universe.
+In this fusion, the viewer/protagonist is invited to perceive themselves as a bridge between measurable time and cosmic time, where what is already dead (the light of extinct stars) continues to live in our flesh and in our gaze.
+The work thus becomes a monument to the paradox of existence: fragile and transitory, yet laden with the legacy of an endless universe.